Clash of Clans: Troops and spells

-At Town Hall 12, the Workshop can be built to construct siege machines, which are powerful troop-like units which can house troops inside of them.
+At Town Hall 12, the Workshop can be built to construct siege machines, which are powerful troop-like units that can house troops inside of them.

 At Town Hall 14, the Pet House can be built to assign pets to heroes, each serving a different role in assisting a hero.

 Clans and Clan Wars

 Clans are groups of players who join to support each other, either by donating troops or offering advice.
 Players can join clans once they rebuild the Clan Castle.
 A major component of Clash of Clans is clans facing off against one another in Clan Wars.
 Clan leaders and co-leaders can initiate wars against other clans.
 Each clan is given one Preparation Day and one War Day.

-When a player attacks a member of the opposing clan, they earn stars based on the amount of destruction inflicted on the opponent's base: dealing 50% damage or more grants 1 star, destroying the Town Hall grants another, and completely destroying the base grants the third star.
+When a player attacks a member of the opposing clan, they earn stars based on the amount of destruction inflicted on the opponent's base: dealing 50% damage or more grants 1 star, destroying the Town Hall grants another, and destroying the base grants the third star.
 Each player is limited to two attacks per war, and the clan with the most stars at the end of War Day is declared the winner.
 If both clans earn the same number of stars, the winner is determined by which clan caused the greater percentage of destruction.

 Players receive bonus war loot if they participate in the war by using their attacks.
 This loot varies depending on the base and is determined by Supercell: the top-ranked base receives the most war bonus loot, while the lowest-ranked receives the least.
 If the clan wins the war, the full bonus loot is awarded to the player.
 However, in the event of a loss or draw, only one-third of the bonus loot is delivered.

 The available war sizes are 50v50, 40v40, 30v30, 25v25, 20v20, 15v15, 10v10, and 5v5.
 There were previously 35v35 and 45v45 sizes as well, but these were removed in the March 2016 update.
 In the May 2016 update, Friendly Challenges were introduced to allow clanmates to compete amongst other clanmates - however, these challenges do not provide loot or trophies and do not affect a player's army.
-In the October 2018 update Clan War Leagues were introduced.
+In the October 2018 update, Clan War Leagues were introduced.
 Clans can fight seven other clans to advance to the next league and earn league medals by earning stars in Clan War Leagues.
-The clans in the group with the most stars will be promoted to a higher league, while the clans in the group with the least stars will be demoted to a lower league.
+The clans in the group with the most stars will be promoted to a higher league, while the clans in the group with the fewest stars will be demoted to a lower league.